Ordering and delivery

 A Claims report checks a vehicle for accident history, past registration locations, stolen status, unfixed safety recalls and more.

 If the person you’re buying from has a lien on the vehicle and doesn’t tell you about it, you could find yourself responsible for the remainder of their debt.
-A Lien Check looks at records from every province that the vehicle was recently registered in, and lets you know if there’s any money owing on the vehicle.
+A Lien Check will search for liens in every province or territory in Canada so long as it’s currently registered and/or has been registered in the past, and lets you know if there’s any money owing on the vehicle.

 If the person you’re buying from has a lien on the vehicle and doesn’t tell you about it, you could find yourself responsible for the remainder of their debt.
-A Lien Check searches for liens in the Canadian province or territory you’re located in if the vehicle is currently registered there, and every other province and territory in Canada where the vehicle was registered or had its registration renewed within the past year.
+A Lien Check will search for liens in every province or territory in Canada so long as it’s currently registered and/or has been registered in the past.

 Let’s face it – sometimes you have to look at a few vehicles before you find the one.
 The Value Pack gives you the power to get all the info you need on multiple vehicles for one low price, so when the time comes to make a decision, you’ll be confident that you knew everything you needed to know.